 - Paddling – The W700 performs better as a fishing paddle craft than any tandem kayak or canoe, both solo or tandem, and the S4 is a remarkable paddle craft for up to three paddlers, and it works perfectly even for one paddler.
 This means that their users can access shallow water and no-motor zones without any problems.

 - Seaworthiness – Both W700 and S4 perform very well in choppy water and waves, and protect their passengers from other boats’ wakes.
 The S4 can be driven at full speed offshore and in choppy water.

 - Shallow Draft – Both W700 and S4 draft far less than other skiffs, who are heavier.

 - Modularity and Versatility – A W700 and S4 skiff can be easily attached to other W700 and S4 skiffs, and thus form motorized multi-boat platforms that are extremely stable and seaworthy.
-An S4x3 multi boat can take up to nine full size fishermen and their fishing gear on board.
+An S4x3 multi boat can take up to eight full size fishermen and their fishing gear on board.
 Disconnecting the skiffs from each other is easy, and once they’re no longer attached, they because autonomous again, for paddling as well as motorizing.

 1. The Wavewalk® S4 micro skiff